crystalsand10/MGT_docs/source/local_allele_calling.rst

 Generating alleles file locally
 ***********************************

-In order reduce the amount of data to be uploaded some of the MGT pipeline processing can be performed locally.
+To reduce the amount of data to be uploaded to the `MGT database <http://mgtdb.unsw.edu.au>` some of the MGT pipeline processing can be performed locally.

 These steps include: